 Western Economics ranks among the top economics departments in Canada, and has an international reputation for excellence in both teaching and research.
 Our distinguished history was initiated by Mark K. Inman in the late 1930s.
 In the 1960s, Western Economics was transformed into a research-intensive department under the leadership of Grant L. Reuber.

 Today, there are approximately 30 full-time research active, award winning faculty members representing all areas of economics.
 Western Economics is host to numerous international post-doctoral fellows and visitors.
-Western contributes to public policy debates and training through our Institutes, Centres, Groups and Projects.
+Western contributes to public policy debates and training through our Institutes and Centres.

 Western Economics offers a variety of Undergraduate Programs.
 Students can complete a Honors Specialization degree in three different areas: Economics, Global Economics, and Economics, Politics and Philosophy.
 Students also have the option to complete a Major in Economics or in Financial Economics, or a Minor in Economics.
 Students interested in a joint degree can complete both a BA in Honors Business Administration (HBA) with the Ivey School of Business and a BA (Honors) in Economics within five years.
 Graduates of these programs have gone on to become leading economists working in the public and private sector.